jonathanprogram2/jonathanprogram2/README.md

 ---

-## 🌟 Fun Facts About Me
+## 🌟 **Fun Facts About Me**

-- I’m passionate about **sports, community-building, and fitness**.
-- Fluent in **Spanish**, and I enjoy connecting with diverse cultures and people.
+- Fitness and sports are a big part of my life—I love staying active!
 - My favorite quote: *"I can be what I will to be."*

-Thanks for visiting my profile!
+🚀 Thanks for checking out my GitHub!
 Feel free to explore my repositories and connect with me.
-Let’s build something amazing together! 🚀
+Let’s build the future of **AI-powered finance** together!